Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 This is a degenerative joint disorder that occurs with the breakdown of the cartilage in the joints and the development of anomalous bony growths called osteophytes.
 These growths form where the ends of the clavicle and the acromion rub together.

 Osteoarthritis usually affects the elderly.
-However, it can also occur in younger people due to physical trauma such as one that results to a fractured shoulder.
+However, it can also occur in younger people due to physical trauma such as one that results in a fractured shoulder.
 If such is the case, then it is referred to as posttraumatic arthritis.
-Sometimes, osteoarthritis in individuals occur as a result of heredity.
+Sometimes, osteoarthritis in individuals occurs as a result of heredity.

 The pain in osteoarthritis may persist even as you sleep.
 Moving the shoulder will yield a creaking sound.
 X-rays and blood tests will be requested in order for the doctor to make a final diagnosis of osteoarthritis.
 In some cases, aspiration of the synovial fluid may be done.
 That is, the doctor will insert a needle into the joint and collect some of the lubricating fluid for analysis.
 MRI scans might be ordered too.

 Conservative treatment of osteoarthritis includes giving the joint ample rest.
 Certain lifestyle changes might be made.
 For instance, you may be asked to wear clothes with a zipper in front instead of the back.
 This way, you wouldn't have to reach back and overstrain the joint.